Finnish grammar: Relationship between locative cases

-As in other Uralic languages, locative cases in Finnish can be classified according to three criteria: the spatial position (interior or surface), the motion status (stationary or moving), and within the latter, the direction of the movement (approaching or departing).
+As in many other Uralic languages, locative cases in Finnish can be classified according to three criteria: the spatial position (interior or surface), the motion status (stationary or moving), and within the latter, the direction of the movement (approaching or departing).
 The classification captures a morphophonological pattern that distinguishes interior and surface spatial position; long consonants (/sː/ in -ssa / -ssä and /lː/ in -lla / -llä) express stationary motion, whereas a /t/ expresses "movement from".
 The table below shows these relationships schematically:

 Plurals

 Finnish nominal plurals are often marked by -i (though -t is a suppletive variant in the nominative and accusative, as is common in Uralic languages).
 Singular and plural numbers cross-cut the distinctions in grammatical cases, and several number/case combinations have somewhat idiosyncratic uses.
 Several of these deserve special mention.

 Nominative/accusative plural

 The nominative plural is used for definite count nouns that are subjects, while the plural object of a telic verb bears the accusative plural.
 The syncretic suffix that covers both uses is -t.
 This suffix can only appear in the word-final position; i.e. it is omitted when a possessive suffix is present.